How To Find Your Face Shape

 Heart

 Heart-shaped faces are often apparent at a glance—the v-shaped widow's peak at the hairline is a dead giveaway.
 Using your measurements, you can verify if you have a heart shape if your face length, forehead, and cheekbones have similar measurements, while the jawline is narrower, often with the chin coming to a prominent point.
 Heart-shaped faces go well with trendy eyewear; cat-eye flair looks simply stunning with this face shape.
-People with heart-shaped faces can look at complementary sunglasses like Paso Robles, Deja Views, Mile Highs, and Mount Evans.
+People with heart-shaped faces can look at complementary sunglasses like Paso Robles, Deja Views, Mile Highs, Mount Evans, Cloud Catchers, and Flight Paths.

 Oval